dsscollection/git-github-for-stats/appendix.md

 Comic relief:

 -   ["FINAL.doc"](http://phdcomics.com/comics/archive.php?comicid=1531) from [PhD](http://phdcomics.com), pokes gentle fun at DIY filename-based version control.

+I cite it in the article, but really want to underscore the accesibility of Alice Bartlett's talk "Git for Humans".
+Highly recommended.
+[Slides on Speakerdeck](https://speakerdeck.com/alicebartlett/git-for-humans).

+<https://github.com/jennybc/excuse-me-iris> is the actual Git repository that lead to the screenshots in the figure.

 Who should read this and what to expect
 =======================================